Did you know there’s a place in Mexico that’s so popular for dental work that it’s actually acquired the nickname Molar City?

 Some dental tourism locations in Mexico have suffered because of problems with crime.
 Fortunately, Los Algodones is not one of these.
 The little town exists on medical tourism and doesn’t have the issues with drugs or violence which put people off visiting larger Mexican cities.
 It’s a small community where people look out for each other, making going to Los Algodones, Mexico for dental work a safe option.

-Reviews of visitors to Los Algodones, Mexico for dental work say they feel quite safe walking the streets as they do some shopping or visit local restaurants.
+People who have reviewed their Molar City dental trip say they feel quite safe walking the streets as they do some shopping or visit local restaurants.
 There isn’t much else to do there, so you might fill some time by going for an eye test at one of the many opticians there.
 You could also stock up on prescription drugs at a pharmacy.

 Although Molar City is a safe place, it’s still a good idea to take some common-sense precautions when you travel there.
 Don’t take valuables unless you need to, and keep any cash safely hidden away until you need it.